 SABB applies a 'Three Lines of Defence' model within which business units are responsible for the risks corresponding to their respective areas and ensure that all key risks are identified, mitigated and monitored through appropriate controls.
-Risk and Finance form part of the second Line of Defence and are responsible for providing assurance, challenge and oversight.
-Internal audit is the third line and provide an independent assurance to senior management and the Board.
+Compliance (incl.
+Fraud Risk), Legal, Human Resources, Shariah, Operational & Resilience, Finance and Model risk form part of the second Line of Defence and are responsible for providing assurance, challenge and oversight over the embedment of their policies within the FLoD.
+Internal audit is the third line and provide an independent assurance to senior management and the Board on the effectiveness of internal controls.